angusmillar/Deprecated-Pyro/README.md

 Visual Studio 2017

+.NET Framework 4.6

-SQL Server 2016 Management Studio Express 64 Bit
+Microsoft SQL Server 2016 or higher

 ## How do I get this solution up and running ##

 First clone from the GitHub repository: https://github.com/angusmillar/Pyro.git and then open in Visual Studio 2017.

-Right click the main Pyro Solution and select "Restore Nuget packages".
+Right click the main Pyro Solution and select "Restore Nuget packages" and then F5 to compile.

-You will then need to configure to your enviroment the database connection strings and the FHIR Service Base URL.
+You will then need to configure to your environment by updating the database connection strings and the FHIR 'Service Base URL'.
 Read on for this information.

-There are two key projects you will need to understand to simply run the server in your development enviroment and production enviroment.
+There are two key projects you will need to understand to run the server in your development environment and production environment.
 They are as follows:

-**Development Enviroment: Pyro.ConsoleServer (Project)**
+**Development Environment**

-The Pyro.ConsoleServer will run the server in console mode and is the primary way to use the server if in a development enviroment.
-Its quicker to start and logs on screen the HTTP request coming in.
+The `Pyro.ConsoleServer` project will run the server in console mode and is the primary way to use the server if in a development environment.
+It's quicker to start and logs on screen the HTTP request coming in.
 The FHIR server is fully functional run this way.
-Before you run this project you will need to change the connection string for the Pyro.ConsoleServer.
+Before you run this project you will need to change the connection string for the `Pyro.ConsoleServer` project.
 This can be found in the file:

 `Pyro.ConsoleServer\App_Data\Connectons.config`